 The first was a five bedroom duplex (Starr Dust 2) situated directly on the beach only steps from the water.
 This unit is perfect for a large family, multi-families or a large group.
 It sleeps 16 and offers great space to move about and enjoy your time on the beach.
 A fully-appointed kitchen, outside grill and balconies on every floor make this place ideal for vacationers.

 It is clearly one of the premier beach houses on this strip of gulf coast.
-Owners Louis Perino and Anna M. Likos from Atlanta, Georgia, spared no expense in the comfort and decoration of this beach house and graciously allowed me to visit there for a few wonderful days.
+The owners spared no expense in the comfort and decoration of this beach house and graciously allowed me to visit there for a few wonderful days.
 Ask for this unit and be the envy of all the beach vacationers!

-Across the street from this unit sits the low rise condominium complex The Club at Mexico Beach and owners of 2L (Mr. and Mrs. Charles Perry of Murfreesboro, Tennessee) granted me a few days there to check out their unit.
+Across the street from this unit sits the low rise condominium complex The Club at Mexico Beach where we stayed in unit 2L for a few days.
 This three bedroom two bath spacious unit is located on the same level as the pool (a definite plus) and offers a gulf view from the balcony even though it is across the street from the actual beach.
 There is only a two-lane highway and extremely short walk between this condo and the beach, so that is not a concern.

-The Perry’s have this unit professionally decorated and the kitchen is fully equipped with everything you could need.
+The owners have this unit professionally decorated and the kitchen is fully equipped with everything you could need.
 Sidewalks run throughout the village for easy summer strolls.
-This is another ask for by name unit that you are sure to enjoy if you are a single family and need to sleep up to six folks.
+This is another ask for by unit number that you are sure to enjoy if you are a single family and need to sleep up to six folks.